 This study offers valuable insights into nurses’ cultural awareness, which can be integrated into the project and train psychiatric nurses about the relevance of cultural competence and addressing health disparities.
 Manlangit et al. (2022) imposed the necessity of scrutinizing how cultural awareness, sensitivity, and behaviors affect nurse leaders.
 The sleuths used the Cultural Competence Assessment instrument and the Decision-Making Quality Scale questionnaire and disseminated it to 122 participants who were affiliated with a Saudi Arabian institution.
 The findings showcased that cultural awareness and sensitivity are inextricably entangled with nurses' cultural competence and their capacity to make informed cultural-founded decisions (Manlangit et al., 2022).

 Additionally, cultural competence training proliferates cultural awareness of nurse leaders and their team, making it easier for them to make informed, evidence-based decisions that can achieve ideal patient and health outcomes (Manlangit et al., 2022).
 Mukhalalati et al. (2022) appraised how cultural competence training is pertinent to nurses' cultural awareness.
 The qualitative element of the study implied that healthcare educators have a positive attitude towards cultural competence training.
 In the meantime, the quantitative results proved a noteworthy increment in cultural awareness, suggestive that cultural competence training also equips nurses with the necessary skills to deliver impartial care (Mukhalalati et al., 2022).
 Most importantly, these findings bolster the project's aim of improving cultural awareness.
-As such, the student will leverage these insights to inform psychiatric nurses about the benefits of cultural competence training in enhancing cultural awareness.
+As such, the PI will leverage these insights to inform psychiatric nurses about the benefits of cultural competence training in enhancing cultural awareness.

 The Influence of Cultural Competence Education